rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

-For instance, you could differentiate the error handling on application level into development and production mode.
-When developing your application, it might be sufficient to console log the errors to your developer console in the browser.
-When in production mode, you can setup a error tracking service such as {{% a_blank "Sentry" "https://sentry.io" %}}.
-That's how you would always see the errors in a web accessible dashboard which would perhaps helps you to address and solve them as bugs.
+You could differentiate the error handling at the application level into development and production mode.
+During development, it might be sufficient to console log the errors to a developer console in the browser.
+In production mode, you can setup a error tracking service like {{% a_blank "Sentry" "https://sentry.io" %}}.
+It will teach you to identify bugs in a web dashboard more efficient

 Now you have two links in your application: `httpLink` and `errorLink`.
-How can you combine both for creating the Apollo Client instance?
-There exists another useful package in the Apollo ecosystem that makes link compositions possible.
-First, install it on the command line:
+To combing them for use with the Apollo Client instance, we'll download yet anothe ruseful package in the Apollo ecosystem that makes link compositions possible in the command line:

 {{< highlight javascript >}}
 npm install apollo-link --save